 - Tubbataha Reef

 Rice Terraces of Banaue

-The Rice Terraces of Banaue are perhaps the most well know attraction in the Philippines, and no list of the Seven Wonders of the Philippines would be complete without them..
+The Rice Terraces of Banaue are perhaps the most well know attraction in the Philippines, and no list of the Seven Wonders of the Philippines would be complete without them.
 Located in central Luzon, they have been carved by local Ifugao people over the last 3,000 thousand years.
 When you visit, you can see terraces still being built today.
-The locals often describe the terraces as the largest man made structure created without forced labor.
+The locals often describe the terraces as the largest man-made structure created without forced labor.
 If each terrace were laid end to end, they would stretch almost 14,000 miles.
-They were declared a UNESCO World Heritage site in 1995 and placed on the endangered list in 2001.
+They were declared a UNESCO World Heritage site in 1995 and are one of 6 UNESCO World Heritage Sites in the Philippines.

 The Chocolate Hills are located on the Island of Bohol.
 They are over 1,200 hills, covering over 50 km² and get their name because the grass which covers the hills turns brown during the dry season.
 The hills are almost all conical in shape and made of limestone.
 Many people have believed that they were human creations.
 Geologists are not entirely sure how they were created.
 Theories include erosion of limestone, volcanic uplift, and accretion of limestone around basalt fragments from a volcanic eruption.
 The government of the Philippines has declared it one of their flagship tourist destinations.
 The Chocolate Hills are so central to the people of Bohol, they appear on the flag of the province.